jeremiahsnapp/dev-lxc/README.md

 [LXC 1.0 Introduction](https://www.stgraber.org/2013/12/20/lxc-1-0-blog-post-series/)

+Additional dev-lxc related documentation can be found in the [docs folder](docs) in this repository.

 ## Build dev-lxc-platform instance

 The dev-lxc tool is used in a system that has been configured by the dev-lxc-platform cookbook.